 Step 4: Using the command line, change to Ubuntu 22.04 LTS

 sudo do-release-upgrade -d

-This might take some time, but when it is eventually done, it might look like what you see below
+This might take some time, but when completed, it might look like what you see below

-upgrade arrived, by accident.
-I tried to restart my computer because it was frozen and then discovered that it was completed but without a GUI.
-So next we will install a GUI on it with the command
+upgrade arrived by accident.
+I tried to restart my computer because it was frozen and discovered it was completed without a GUI.
+So next, we will install a GUI on it with the command

 sudo apt-get install ubuntu-desktop

-let’s confirm that ubuntu 22.04 is really installed with the command:
+let’s confirm the installation of Ubuntu 22.04 with the command:

 uname -mrs lsb_release -a